 The first Dodge was produced on November 14, 1914.
 It cost $785, had a 110-inch wheelbase, and was powered by an L-head 4-cylinder engine that proved so reliable it was continued until 1920 with very little modification.

 1915 – Reed Brothers was franchised as a Dodge dealership and service facility; less than one year after the first Dodge automobile rolled off the assembly line.

 1916 – First shop force of Rockville Garage consisted of Lewis Reed, Philip Reed and (first name unknown) Long.
-A third brother, Philip Reed, came to work for them in 1916 as a mechanic until 1944.
+A third brother, Phillip Reed, came to work for them in 1916 as a mechanic until 1944.

 United States Enters World War I